 A firewall product is often treated like a commodity–as if all firewalls were the same and the only difference was the brand name.
 Yet a firewall is the most important piece of equipment protecting an entire network, and many criteria differ depending on the model and supplier.
 Certain features are included on some firewalls, and not others.
 Many suppliers try to get your attention with what initially appears to be a very low purchase investment; however, when you upgrade to get all the features you want, the total price becomes much higher.

-Many owners and managers don’t think Website content filtering is important, believe employee web surfing is a small issue, and think content filtering is unnecessary; even a bit harsh and strict.
+Many owners and managers don’t think Website content filtering is important, and believe employee web surfing is a small issue — they may even think content filtering is unnecessary; even a bit harsh and strict.
 But if you knew there was a processing problem in your company that was losing you thousands of dollars a year, you’d jump and fix it at once, wouldn’t you?

 This is what the choice of not filtering Web content is doing to you and your company.